krulis-martin/cuda-kmeans/results/README.md

 The **results from A100 GPUs** are not reported in the paper as they were collected _after_ the publication; we only provide them in this table to complement the quickly accessible performance overview.
+We thank LuxProvide for kindly making the testing hardware available within the MeluXina supercomputer early access programme; the measurements were performed by Luxembourg Centre for Systems Biomedicine.

 ### Data Formats